 \textbf{Robustness to sample deviations}.
-In Fig. \ref{fig:5}, we investigate the impact of the location deviation of the point annotations, i.e., annotation noises.
-Specifically, we introduced by randomly displacing the original point annotations by $d$ pixels from their respective centers, while ensuring that all deviations remain within the foreground object instances.
-The comparison results in Fig. \ref{fig:5} indicate that our model (15\%) shows robust resilience to annotation noises, which is desirable for facilitating efficient annotation processes.
+In Fig. \ref{fig:6}, we investigate the impact of the location deviation of the point annotations, i.e., annotation noise.
+Specifically, we achieved this by randomly displacing the original point annotations by $d$ pixels from their respective centers, while ensuring that all deviations remain within the foreground object instances.
+The comparative results in Fig. \ref{fig:6} indicate that our model (15\%) shows robust resilience to annotation noise, which is desirable for facilitating efficient annotation processes.

 In Table \ref{tab:6}, we further examine the influence of sampling deviation on our model's performance.
 Specifically, we trained our model (15\%) with multiple samples and assessed its performance accordingly.
 The comparative results demonstrate that the performance of our model shows a standard deviation of 0.1 in Dice and 0.3 in PQ, highlighting the robustness of our model against sampling variations.